noClaps/applause/README.md

   }
   ```

 - `name`: The name of the argument or option.
-If omitted, the default is the field name in lowercase.
-If you'd like to have an option have a kebab-cased name, you can write it as `name:"option-name"` in the tags.
+If omitted, the default is the field name converted to kebab case.
+If you'd like to have an option have a different name, you can write it as `name:"option-name"` in the tags.
 Example:

   ```go
   type Args struct {